TrueFiEng/useDApp/docs/source/guide.rst

 In our custom hooks we can use any standard react hooks, custom react hooks and useDApp hooks.
 Rules of hooks apply.

-Documentation for hooks are available `here <file:///Users/marek/Projects/useDapp/docs/dist/html/core.html#hooks>`_.
+Documentation for hooks is available `here <file:///Users/marek/Projects/useDapp/docs/dist/html/core.html#hooks>`_.

 Using hooks considerations
 ==========================

-When using hooks based on `useChainCall`, `useChainCalls` and `useContractCalls` there are important considerations;
+There are some important considerations when using hooks based on `useChainCall`, `useChainCalls` and `useContractCalls`.

 Avoid using the result of one hook in another.
 This will break single multicall into multiple multicalls.